 The CGIAR Standing Panel on Impact Assessment (SPIA) is an external, impartial panel of experts in impact assessment appointed by, and accountable to, the CGIAR System Council.
 SPIA is responsible for providing rigorous evidence of the reach and causal impacts of CGIAR research and for providing independent strategic advice to the CGIAR System on efficient and effective impact assessment methods and practices.
 In May 2023, the CGIAR System Council approved the SPIA workplan for the period 2024 - 2030 in which a central pillar is the scaling up and institutionalization of SPIA's portfolio of country studies.
 These are studies aiming to quantify the reach of the CGIAR system in high-priority countries around the world.
 To date, SPIA has developed and implemented this approach in four countries: Ethiopia, Uganda, Vietnam and Bangladesh.
-We refer to this group as Phase 1 countries to distinguish it from similar work in this portfolio focused on new countries (Phase 2; Colombia,
+We refer to this group as Phase 1 countries.
+The current call document focuses on expanding this research agenda to four new countries (i.e. Phase 2), namely Colombia, Nigeria, Egypt, and a cluster of states in northern India.

 Please do not hesitate to contact SPIA with any questions you have about preparing an EoI.
 Emailing spia@cgiar.org is the best way to reach us - we will get back to you promptly.
-Nigeria, Egypt, and a cluster of states in northern India) and from lighter-touch work in several other countries (Phase 3).
-Calls for EoIs for Phase 2 and Phase 3 countries are available here.